 Following any early signs, more classic rheumatoid arthritis symptoms will appear.
 These might be the first ones to catch your attention.
 Swollen joints can put pressure on the nerves, causing numbness and tingling.
 Carpal tunnel syndrome is caused by pressure on the nerves in the wrist, and is commonly associated with RA.
 You also may notice cracking or squeaking noises when you move swollen joints.

 Inflammation of the joints also can damage tendons and ligaments, reducing your range of movement.
 Eventually, you might find you can’t bend or straighten your limbs or back, although exercise and physical therapy can help.
-(Here are some suggestions for beating back the pain of arthritis.)

 Because osteoarthritis is caused by wear and tear over the years, the damage is usually localized to your joints.
 The early symptoms of OA are generally the more classic arthritis problems, like pain, swelling, stiffness, and a loss of flexibility.
 (Here’s how to protect your knees from unnecessary damage.)

 The spongy cartilage in your joints cushions bones as you bend, move, walk, and grasp things.
 As cartilage wears down, the bones can begin to grate and grind against each other, causing pain.
 Worn cartilage can also encourage the growth of bone spurs, potentially deforming joints.